DarcyJProjects/Blynk-Server-Tools/README.md

 # Blynk Server Tools
 A bundle of files for managing your local Blynk server running on windows.
-Created in Batch.
+Created in Batch.<br>
+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Blynk, or any of its subsidiaries or its affiliates.
+The official Blynk website can be found at https://blynk.io.

 ## Installation
 1. Copy/Move "firewall.bat" and "start.bat" to the directory of your Blynk server files (directory that has the Blynk server jar file).